heidi1105/JAVA-APR2022/demo/Full Stack/README.md

 ## Preparations
 1. Having a boilerplate for everything
 2. Having a log/reg setup before you get started
-3. TIPS: DO NOT PRE-BUILT EVERYTHING BEFORE THE EXAM
+3. TIPS: DO NOT PRE-BUILD EVERYTHING BEFORE THE EXAM

 ## During the exam
 1. WIREFRAME ROOM --- after getting the code, you have 30 mins to start